openedx/edx-documentation/en_us/olx/source/studio-example/manual-testing-structure.rst

 ``7d631967807476485aa26ba0c39a992``, matches
 ``7d631967807476485aa26ba0c39a992.xml`` in the ``sequential`` directory.

-Learners see the sequentials that the chapter file defines in the left pane of the learning management system.
+Learners see the sequentials that the chapter file defines in the LMS on the **Course** page in the course navigation pane.

 ..
 Image:: ../Images/courseware-sequentials.png
  :alt: Sequentials in the learner's courseware.